Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

 No. We encourage applications from qualified candidates regardless of age.

 No. Letters of recommendations are a part of the PTCAS application.
 Three are required: one (1) from a supervising physical therapist, one (1) from a college professor/instructor for a course you have taken, and one (1) from either another supervising physical therapist or a college professor/instructor.
+Please review the instructions provided on the PTCAS application site.

 Question 9: May I turn in more than the required number of recommendation letters?

 Yes.
 However, it is advisable to limit the number to one extra since a total of three well-chosen recommendations will usually paint a clear picture of the candidate, and additional recommendations will only add to the committee members’ reading time.
+The maximum allotted by PTCAS is five.

 Question 10: How does the committee decide which applicants will be offered seats?